-To do this, try:

-- 1. Diluted feed: From 10 to 15 weeks, it can be useful to switch to a feed (2700 Kcal, 15 % BP, 4.5% fiber) that promotes feed intake. - 2.
+- To do this, try: - Diluted feed: From 10 to 15 weeks, it can be useful to switch to a feed (2700 Kcal, 15 % BP, 4.5% fiber) that promotes feed intake. - 2.
 Feed distribution program: Allow hens to empty the feeders completely during the day.

-3. Move feed for the next day.
-Once a week, you can withhold feed in the afternoon (20-30 % daily ration) and feed it the next morning instead.
+Move feed for the next day.
+Once a week, you can withhold feed in the afternoon

+(20-30 % daily ration) and feed it the next morning instead.
 Check for uniform distribution and do not reduce the two-day ration.
-Attn: this is only possible if the breeders are body weights (females and males) are at or above standard and uniformity is above 85 %.
+Attn: this is only possible if the breeders are kept at the right stocking density and there is enough feeder space.